psmak3/psmak3.github.io/_posts/popculture/2016-05-18-popculture-oldtimerocknroll.md

 That was mid 2000's.
 Now I can't even name a current music act.

 Why does this happen?
 I mean I am not frozen in time when it comes to sports, movies, tv, etc. Why music?
-You know my iPod (yes, iPod) deos not have a single song post year 2000?
+You know my iPod (yes, iPod) does not have a single song post year 2000?
 I haven't updated the playlist in 10 years.

 Now I can go backwards when it comes to music; Zeppelin is my all-time fav while anything from the 70's kicks ass.
 Even the glam era of the 80's has a soft place in my heart.
 But now, I have no clue what is considered 'good'.